triton-lang/triton/aot/README.md

 # Ahead of Time Triton Compiler
 This is a prototype for discussion.
-Not usable at all, only to ideate stucture.
+Not usable at all, only to ideate structure.

 The compiler takes a Triton kernel script and input type specification via config file as input and produces a shared library that launches the kernels.